History, tourist information, and nearby accommodation

 The village grew up around a shingle cove known as Porthcaswydh, from the Cornish for a thicket.
 Throughout the Middle Ages there were no permanent inhabitants; just a huddle of fish cellars used by local farmers.
 It was only in the 16th century that the village gained permanent residents, and the local farmers turned to fishing as a full-time occupation.

 Cadgwith has a timeless feel, as if the passing years have somehow missed this tiny fishing village.
 This area of The Lizard has been heavily involved in fishing for centuries, originally for pilchard but now primarily for crabs.
-Local fishermen catch several tons of crabs each week, along with mackerel and mullet.
+On one famous day in 1845 Cadgwith fishermen netted an astonishing 15 million pilchards.
+Now local fishermen catch several tons of crabs each week, along with mackerel and mullet.
+Fresh crab is for sale at a shop by the harbour, and you can sit and watch fishermen unload their catches or mend crab pots.

 Even this industry has declined in recent years and Cadgwith relies heavily on tourism, with many of the picturesque cottages let as holiday homes.